performancecopilot/pcp/src/pmdas/bind2/README.md

 * if more than 1 requests/sec are performed, the memoized values are being used so that the statistics interface of the Bind server does not get overloaded
 * PCP and PMDA traces can be enabled for debugging in the %cfg hash

-The per-socket and per-memory-context statistics that can be retrieved from Bind are intentionally not accessible can but could be added if needed.
+The per-socket and per-memory-context statistics that can be retrieved from Bind are intentionally not accessible but could be added if needed.

 ##Installation

 * Install the required modules using your distribution packages (preferably) or using CPAN.
 E.g. for RHEL/CentOS, install perl-libwww-perl, perl-XML-LibXML and perl-Time-HiRes.
-* Checkout this code to /var/lib/pcp/pmdas/bind2
+* Copy this code to /var/lib/pcp/pmdas/bind2
-* Copy the bind2-example.conf file to bind2.conf and adopt the contents.
+* Copy the bind2-example.conf file to bind2.conf and adapt the contents.
 Currently it is only the host line is needed to be changed.
 * Configure the Bind server to give all the interesting information via HTTP in named.conf (addr and port must match the configuration in hosts):

   * statistics-channels { inet <addr> port <port> allow { any }; }